All Wrestling Organization

-All Wrestling Organization is an independent wrestling promotion in the Middle East, currently operating out of Netanya, Israel.
+All Wrestling Organization was an independent wrestling promotion in the Middle East, that operated in Israel from 2012 to 2023.

 History

 2012

 AWO was founded at early June 2012 by Mahran Abdul Hai.
-The debut show, "WrestleFest", was held on June 21 in front of a sold out crowd of 600 fans.
+The debut show, "WrestleFest", was held on June 21 in front of a sold-out crowd of 600 fans.
 The show was sponsored and broadcast by Panet.
 The main event of this show saw The Arabian Horse squaring off against Kronos in a match for the vacant AWO Championship in which The Arabian Horse won and became the first ever AWO Champion.

 In July 2012, AWO held an event called "The Ramadan Rumble", its main event saw The Arabian Horse team with The White Leopard against Ken Kerbis & Kronos.

 In September 2012, AWO held a show in Kafr Qasim, "Vengeance Day", in front of 400 fans.
 The main event was a triple threat match for the AWO Championship, between Da Style, Kronos and The Arabian Horse which saw The Arabian Horse emerge victorious and retaining his title.

 At November 2012, Kronos defeated The Arabian Horse in a 20 seconds' worth of match at "Face Off".
 After the former had a successful title defense against Evgeny Lyder, the AWO General Manager, Mr. Saar Etinger, entered the arena and decided to reward Kronos with a title shot.